modche/science_contr/egu2018/readme.md

 ## Details
-This graphs shows the effect of altered antecedent recharge years on specfific drought years.
+This graphs shows the effect of altered antecedent recharge years on specfific drought years (drought years with specific severity = width of the bars).
 The question here is whether the catchments get drier or wetter due to the alteration.
+Drought years get mostly "wetter" because the original antecedent year before a drought is normally below-average... ;)

 ![Poster_Zoom](EGU2018_Stoelzle_et_al_zoom.png)